Significant milestone reached on new IAAPS R&I facility as AVL start installation of high-spec test equipment

 The equipment will allow current research areas to be strengthened and new areas to be opened with a specific focus on whole vehicle assessments, particularly under real-world driving conditions.
 IAAPS will continue to align with the industry to find sustainable and affordable solutions to future developments in low and zero emission vehicles.

-The opening of this state-of-the-art facility, scheduled for summer 2021, will build on over 40 years automotive propulsion research at the University of Bath.
+The opening of this state-of-the-art facility will build on over 40 years automotive propulsion research at the University of Bath.
 The approach of the IAAPS team has consistently been to align with industry partners to solve the challenges of this constantly evolving and highly regulated landscape, applying academic rigour and lab-based precision to real-world driving scenarios.
 IAAPS research aims to bridge the gap between the precision and repeatability of lab-based testing and the real-world, on-road environment, delivering insights that provide long term, sustainable solutions to the future direction of the automotive industry.

 In addition to the fit-out of the new research facility, expert teams at IAAPS and AVL will also collaborate on research projects which aim to advance knowledge in integrated simulation environments.
 As the automotive industry looks to shift automotive testing and design into more virtual and simulated environments, experts at IAAPS and AVL will collaborate to explore new experimental verification techniques and develop more advanced hardware-in-the loop and driver-in-the-loop simulations.
 Collaborative research activities will include preliminary driver behaviour investigations, initially using a virtual vehicle and powertrain and will build the capability and understanding needed to integrate simulation to the IAAPS physical assets.
 It is also envisaged that research into test facility repeatability and accuracy within a single facility, across local complete test fields and physically distributed test fields, will be another key outcome.